dmbarbour/wikilon/docs/AwelonLang.md

 ## Why Another Language?

 Awelon differs from other languages in its adherence to simplicity and its choice of evaluation model.
-There are only four simple computational primitives, one data primitive, and a minimal syntax.
-Evaluation is by local rewriting and preserves human-meaningful symbols and link structure, which is convenient for persistence, distribution, debugging, and hypermedia.
+There are only four simple computational primitives, one data primitive, and a simple Forth-like syntax.
+Evaluation is by local rewriting with lazy linking.

-Like any pure language, evaluation is separate from effects.
+Like any pure language, Awelon's evaluation is separate from its effects model.
 Awelon explores a [RESTful application model](ApplicationModel.md) where application state is represented within a codebase, and effects are performed in context of a multi-agent system.
 Relevant effects patterns include [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) and a variation on the [tuple space](https://en.wikipedia.org/wiki/Tuple_space) oriented around [work orders](https://en.wikipedia.org/wiki/Work_order).
 More conventional effects models are possible within orders.

+Awelon's simple syntax lowers barriers for software agents, editable views, and program rewriting as a viable evaluation model.
+Rewrite based evaluation ensures the output of evaluation, at every step, is a program that may be serialized for debugging, distribution, or persistence.
+Lazy linking preserves human-meaningful words and link structure, allowing both the program and evaluated results to be uniformly viewed and understood.
+Favoring combinators instead of

+ human meaningful words and link structure to be preserved in evaluation output, which is convenient when interpreting b

+ interpretating a result and for treating Awelon programs and values as hypermedia.

+[Editable views](http://martinfowler.com/bliki/ProjectionalEditing.html) build upon Awelon's simple structure to support human-computer interactions.
+This applies to both direct editing of code and applications.
+A program could be presented as an editable GUI form or a hypermedia object.

+Awelon's simplistic syntax is valuable for software agents and for generating rewritten programs as the output of evaluation.
+Preserving link structure in the output enables
+, which is convenient for persistence, distribution, debugging, and hypermedia

+Awelon's simple syntax and structure is convenient for software agents.

+Support for software agents

-Awelon systems will leverage [editable views](http://martinfowler.com/bliki/ProjectionalEditing.html) to model domain-specific syntax, namespaces, and edit sessions.
+Awelon systems leverage [editable views](http://martinfowler.com/bliki/ProjectionalEditing.html) to model domain-specific syntax, namespaces, and edit sessions.
 Editable views will likely be provided through web services, but it is feasible to utilize editable views through conventional text editors via [Filesystem in Userspace](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) adapters.
 Ultimately, the human interface to Awelon's application models generalizes to an editable view.

 Awelon's simplicity, purity, and evaluation model each contribute to its utility for the proposed application model.
 I am not aware of any other language that is similarly appropriate in the same role.